-Baby is a little too young to really learn to ride a bike, but more than that, he’s too young for the phrase “like riding a bike” to be able to apply to any of his skills.
-He is learning new things all the time, but the process of toddler learning doesn’t move in a straight line down the sidewalk of his experience.
-Instead, it may veer in and out of driveways, and can look like it’s wobbling dangerously close to the road as he swerves before finally finding his balance.
+Baby is a little too young to really learn to ride a bike, but more than that, they're too young for the phrase “like riding a bike” to be able to apply to any of their skills.
+They are learning new things all the time, but the process of toddler learning doesn’t move in a straight line down the sidewalk of their experience.
+Instead, it may veer in and out of driveways, and can look like it’s wobbling dangerously close to the road as they swerve before finally finding their balance.

 Why does toddler regression happen?

 Unlike other common areas of regression, silverware use isn’t a specific type of toddler development.
-With sleep regression, the problem could be that a toddler is feeling overwhelmed, and is reaching out to be babied a little, or it could be that he is having trouble sleeping for a medical reason.
-With language regression, a toddler might be retreating into the way he acted when he was younger as a way of coping with something, or it could be a sign of a developmental issue.
-With silverware regression, though, unless a toddler is also having trouble with, or refusing to participate in, other activities that use his fine motor skills, it’s probably a question of his emotional state, rather than a physical or developmental one.
+With sleep regression, the problem could be that a toddler is feeling overwhelmed, and is reaching out to be babied a little, or it could be that they are having trouble sleeping for a medical reason.
+With language regression, a toddler might be retreating into the way they acted when they were younger as a way of coping with something, or it could be a sign of a developmental issue.
+With silverware regression, though, unless a toddler is also having trouble with, or refusing to participate in, other activities that use their fine motor skills, it’s probably a question of their emotional state, rather than a physical or developmental one.

 In cases where regression is a response to stress or emotional turmoil, common events that can set off a regression include:

 - A new sibling, though this can happen at many different points, including hearing about pregnancy, the new sibling’s birth, or even a baby sibling’s development of mobility or language, which can affect a toddler’s life in the way that just getting a new sibling might not have.

 - A change in childcare, including just starting to go to daycare, getting a new childcare provider, or moving to a new childcare location.

 - Other major changes in environment, including a death in the family, divorce, or a recent move.

 - Emotional changes in the home, like parents arguing more often.